 The formulas that you may need to answer some questions in this examination are found at the end of the examination.
-This sheet is perforated so you may remove it from this booklet.
+You may remove this sheet from this booklet.

 Scrap paper is not permitted for any part of this examination, but you may use the blank spaces in this booklet as scrap paper.
-A perforated sheet of scrap graph paper is provided at the end of this booklet for any question for which graphing may be helpful but is not required.
+A sheet of scrap graph paper is provided at the end of this booklet for any question for which graphing may be helpful but is not required.
 You may remove this sheet from this booklet.
 Any work done on this sheet of scrap graph paper will not be scored.